What is Google MUM? How It Can Impact SEO?

 c.
 Emphasis on Customer Journeys

 Try following Google’s approach in your content strategy.
-If you’re writing content for a product, you want to cover every customer journey phase.
+When writing content for a product, it’s essential to cover every phase of the customer journey.

-Google Merchant Centre is a program that allows you to check your products and display them on various Google services.
-In short, if Google wants to make a product recommendation, it will select from a pool of products validated by the Merchant Centre.
+Google Merchant Center is a program that enables you to manage your products and display them across various Google services.
+In short, if Google wants to make a product recommendation, it will select from a pool of products validated by the Merchant Center.

 Taking advantage of this program is especially necessary, given Google’s shift towards a clearer commercial agenda.
-By reducing buyer journeys with multimodal SERPs, Google now has an excuse to provide product recommendations for almost any sort of search, even if the searcher’s purpose is not immediately transactional.
+By reducing buyer journeys with multimodal SERPs, Google now has a reason to provide product recommendations for almost any type of search, even if the searcher’s purpose is not immediately transactional.

 e.
 Create Multi-Modal Content